juspay/todo-app/tutorial/nixify/1_nix_flake.md

 # Nixify your haskell project

-This blog post series is meant to simplify Haskell development workflow for you.
-We'll start by discussing the challenges of working on a Haskell project without Nix and introduce [Nix flakes](https://nixos.wiki/wiki/Flakes) as the solution.
-If you're new to Nix, we have [resources](https://haskell.flake.page/nix-rapid) to help you get started quickly or [here](https://zero-to-nix.com) if you have time to spare.
-Please note that some basic knowledge of Nix expression language is assumed for this series.
-Throughout the series, we'll be using [todo-app](https://github.com/juspay/todo-app/tree/903c769d4bda0a8028fe3775415e9bdf29d80555), a simple Haskell project, to demonstrate how to build the project and manage runtime dependencies like [postgres](https://www.postgresql.org) and [postgREST](https://postgrest.org/en/stable) automatically without manual setup, and to highlight the benefits of Nix.
+The purpose of this series of blog posts series is to simplify Haskell development workflow for you.
+We will begin by addressing the difficulties of working on a Haskell project without Nix, and then introduce [Nix flakes](https://nixos.wiki/wiki/Flakes) as the solution.
+If you're unfamiliar with Nix, we have [resources](https://haskell.flake.page/nix-rapid) available to help you get started quickly or you can take your time and explore them [there](https://zero-to-nix.com).
+It is important to note that a basic understanding of the Nix expression language is assumed throughout the series.
+Throughout the series, we will utilize a simple Haskell project called  [todo-app](https://github.com/juspay/todo-app/tree/903c769d4bda0a8028fe3775415e9bdf29d80555) to illustrate how to build the project and automatically manage runtime dependencies such as [postgres](https://www.postgresql.org) and [postgREST](https://postgrest.org/en/stable), eliminating the need for manual setup.
+This will allow us to highlight the advantages of using Nix.

 ## Why Nixify?

 Why use Nix to develop a Haskell project rather than something like Stack or GHCup?

-- **No more assumptions**: `Prerequisite: Postgres server` doesn't answer the questions, which version and how? likewise with other prerequisites mentioned in the project like postgREST, cabal-install and GHC.
-Nix locks these versions in flake.lock, hence you will use the same version as the developer.
+- **Let's start with the prerequisites**: It is important to note that the Postgres server, as well as other mentioned prerequisites like postgREST, cabal-install, and GHC, do not provide the necessary information regarding their versions.
+Nix addresses this issue by locking these versions in `flake.lock`, ensuring that you use the same versions as the developer.
-- **Productivity**: More time spent on writing Haskell as Nix gives a fully working development environment with `nix develop`.
+- **Enhanced productivity**: More time spent on writing Haskell as Nix gives a fully working development environment with `nix develop`.
 - **Multi-platform**: Same configuration generally works on macOS,[^nm] Linux and WSL.

 [^nm]: Although macOS doesn't have first-class support in nixpkgs, [it is getting there](https://github.com/NixOS/nixpkgs/issues/116341).

-In the rest of the blog post, we will show step-by-step how to Nixify the todo-app project.
+In the remaining sections of this blog post, we will provide a step-by-step demonstration of how to Nixify the todo-app project.

 ## Introduce Flake